bjpop/gurita/docsrc/line.rst

        :width: 600px
        :height: 300px
        :align: center
-       :alt: Line plot where signal is plotted against timepoint split into facets based on the event feature
+       :alt: Line plot where signal is plotted against timepoint split into facets based on the event column

 |